mklymyshyn/arango-python/docs/source/exceptions.rst

         Raises in case index type is undefined

     ``EmptyFields``
-        Raised in case no fields for index provied
+        Raised in case no fields for index are provided

     ``EdgeAlreadyCreated``
         Raised in case Edge have identifier and already created